 Unchanged

 Consignments for which conformity with any provision applicable to radioactive material is impracticable shall not be transported except under special arrangement.
-Provided the competent authority is satisfied that conformity with the radioactive material provisions of these Regulations is impracticable and that the requisite standards of safety established by these Regulations have been demonstrated through alternative means the competent authority may approve special arrangement transport operations for single or a planned series of multiple consignments.
-The overall level of safety in transport shall be at least equivalent to that which would be provided if all the applicable requirements had been met.
+Provided the competent authority is satisfied that conformity with the radioactive material provisions of these Regulations is impracticable and that the requisite standards of safety established by these Regulations have been demonstrated through alternative means of these Regulations, the competent authority may approve special arrangement transport operations for a single consignment or a planned series of multiple consignments.
+The overall level of safety in transport shall be at least equivalent to that which would be provided if all the applicable requirements in these Regulations had been met.
 For international consignments of this type, multilateral approval shall be required.

 [IAEA:310]